anfelopera/lineqGPR/README.md

 ## Gaussian processes regression models with linear inequality constraints

 **News:**
-  A new beta version 0.3.0 will be available soon at Github.
+  The beta version 0.3.0 is now available at Github.
 It contains new implementations based on the additive constrained GP model in (López-Lopera et al., 2022)

 **Updates:**